-Randy Heiss provided background on SEAGO's relationship with Colby and Powell, past audit results and recommendations from our current auditing firm and asked for a motion to authorize the Executive Director to execute the engagement letter with Colby and Powell PLC to perform auditing services for the Fiscal Year ending June 30, 2019.
+Mr. Randy Heiss provided background information regarding the audit for FY 2019.
+Chair Williams called for a motion to recommend that the Executive Board authorize the Executive Director to execute an engagement letter with Colby and Powell PLC to perform auditing services for the Fiscal Year ending June 30, 2019.